 Legionella and a host of other pathogens like Pseudomonas and Mycobacterium can survive and thrive in a layer of biofilm in your facility’s piping system.
 Every year they cause countless infections of the lungs, skin, internal organs, and more.
 Legionnaire’s disease is of particular concern – especially in healthcare and hotel facilities.
 A recent memo from the Centers for Medicare and Medicaid Services now mandates infection control programs for health care facility water systems.

 Most current control measures involve applying high water temperatures, heavy metals, or harsh/corrosive chemicals to building water systems, in order to bring bacterial levels down below “acceptable” levels.
 In some situations (particularly in existing facilities with ongoing bacterial problems), these control measures remain essential.

 Point-of-Entry (Whole Building)

-Water Control is excited to bring a significant new tool to the table in the battle against waterborne pathogens: Whole-building (point-of-entry) High-Capacity Ultrafiltration, featuring high-flow, low pressure loss, self-cleaning, hollow fiber membranes by German innovators, Seccua GmbH.
+Water Control is excited to bring a significant new tool to the table in the battle against waterborne pathogens: High-Capacity Ultrafiltration (HUF™) whole-building (point-of-entry), featuring high-flow, low pressure loss, self-cleaning, hollow fiber membranes by German innovators, Seccua GmbH.
 These filters screen out 99.999% of all bacteria and particulates (including 99.99% of viruses) before they can ever enter a facility; And they do so without removing essential disinfectants provided by the city.